-Message from the 2021 - 2022 President
+Message from the 2023 President - January 2023

-Branch Presidents Rosemarie Baker, Leigh Cordell and Suzette Holmes, Single Language Associations representatives Louise Ives (CLTAT), Cathie Sullivan (JATNET), Ans van Heyster (Netzwerk and Alliance Française), Scott Ambrose (Pergubit), Hingor Chung (Southern Branch Delegate) Newsletter Editor Suzette Holmes, Department of Education representative Mary Garland and UTAS representative Andy Bown.
+Branch Presidents Rosemarie Baker, Leigh Cordell and Suzette Holmes; Single Language Associations representatives Doris Xiang, Kayla Lockett (JATNET), Ans van Heyster (Netzwerk and Alliance Française), Scott Ambrose (Pergubit), Hingor Chung (Southern Branch Delegate) Newsletter Editor Kayla Lockett, and UTAS representative Andy Bown.

 Modern Language Teachers Association of Tasmania Inc.